AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Asset_Types/create-asset-type-asset-editor.md

 # Create an asset type with the asset types editor

+For more information on asset types, see [Asset types](xref: AssetTypes).

 1. Click the menu icon ![menu icon](..\images\icon_navigation_bigger.png) and click **Asset Explorer**.

 2. To change the [namespace](xref:AccountManagementConcepts#namespace), click on the namespace to open the Select a Namespace window.